nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Trouble Boys: The True Story of the Replacements -- Bob Mehr
 - [ ] To Kill a Mockingbird -- Harper Lee
 - [ ] Go Set a Watchman -- Harper Lee
+- [ ] Oh the Glory of it All -- Sean Wilsey
+- [ ] Understanding Comics: The Invisible Art -- Scott McCloud